Saturday, July 2, 2011

 1963: The Beatles recorded "She Loves You" and "I'll Get You" at EMI Studios in London.

-1966: Janis Joplin moved into the house owned by Big Brother & the Holding Company in San Geronimo Valley in California.
+1966: Janis Joplin moved into the house owned by Big Brother & the Holding Company in Lagunitas in the San Geronimo Valley in California.

 1967: One of the great times of the Rock Era, the Summer of Love, and it was off to a great start.
 The Association took over at #1 with their classic "Windy", one of The Top 100 Songs of the Rock Era*.
 "Groovin'" by the Young Rascals was #2 followed by "Little Bit O' Soul" from the Music Explosion.

-1967: It was another famous date of the Rock Era as the Beatles first hit #1 with Sgt.
+1967: It was another famous date of the Rock Era as the Beatles first hit #1 on the Album chart with Sgt.
 Pepper's Lonely Hearts Club Band.
 After debuting at #8 (back then it was much tougher to debut in the Top 10 than it is now), the Beatles closed the deal to #1.

-1968: John Lennon unveiled a set of drawings called "You Are Here".
+1968: John Lennon unveiled a set of drawings called "You Are Here" at the Robert Fraser Gallery in London.

 1969: Sam Phillips, the genius who first recorded Elvis Presley, sold Sun Records.

-1969: John Lennon and Yoko Ono were involved in a serious car crash in Scotland, that required John to have 17 stitches.
+1969: John Lennon and Yoko Ono were involved in a serious car crash in the Highlands of Scotland that required John to have 17 stitches.

 1972: "Outa-Space" by Billy Preston was the top R&B song.